Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Conclusion

 text-embedding-3 is a real, measurable improvement over ada-002.
-The variable-dimensions option is particularly interesting for operational impact — less memory, faster queries.
-Migration is worth it for most serious RAG cases, though you must budget reindexing.
-For teams with multilingual corpus, the MIRACL improvement is particularly relevant.
-Against open-source alternatives, the decision remains the classic one between managed simplicity vs self-hosted control.
+The variable-dimensions option is particularly interesting for its operational impact — less memory, faster searches, cheaper A/B testing.
+Migration is worth it for most serious RAG cases, though reindexing must be budgeted carefully.
+Against open-source alternatives, the decision remains the classic one between managed simplicity vs self-hosted control — and both are correct answers depending on context.